My Name Is Red: English translation

-Erdağ M. Göknar's translation of My Name Is Red gained Pamuk international recognition and contributed to his selection as Nobel laureate; upon publication, Pamuk was described as a serious Nobel contender.
-The translation received praise from many reviewers including John Updike in The New Yorker: "Erdağ M. Göknar deserves praise for the cool, smooth English in which he has rendered Pamuk's finespun sentences, passionate art appreciations, sly pedantic debates, (and) eerie urban scenes."
-Many readers and critics consider My Name Is Red to be Pamuk's best work in English translation.
+Erdağ Göknar's translation of My Name Is Red gained Pamuk international recognition and contributed to his selection as Nobel laureate; upon publication, Pamuk was described as a serious Nobel contender.
+The translation received praise from multiple reviewers including John Updike in The New Yorker: "Erdağ M. Göknar deserves praise for the cool, smooth English in which he has rendered Pamuk's finespun sentences, passionate art appreciations, sly pedantic debates, (and) eerie urban scenes."
+Multiple readers and critics consider My Name Is Red to be Pamuk's best work in English translation.

 It won the International Dublin Literary Award in Dublin in 2003, where Göknar accepted the award on behalf of Pamuk.
 As is customary with this award, Göknar received a quarter share of the prize.

 A recent study examined the faithfulness of the novel's translations using quantitative methods.